twistedpair/lustforge.com/content/post/2016-04-12-future-unit-and-stupid-scala-tricks.md

 ## (Appendix) Unit Type and Void

 [Unit][3] is a [Unit Type][6] from Type Theory, meaning it's a universal singleton instance referenced by `()`, the zero tuple.
 Every `()` in your code points to the same Unit instance.
-Because of Unit's isomorphism with all other Scala value types, they can be converted to Unit as required for return signatures to match.
+Since all Scala value types can be converted to Unit, the compiler may change them to Unit as required for return signatures to match.
 Any *value type*[^2] can be converted.

 Let's decompile the following functions to see what Scala does to Unit returns: